AndrewShedov/turboMaker/README.md

 ###  Ideal for

-- Preparing large test databases
+- Creating big collections (exceeding 500,000,000 documents)
 - Generating fake data
 - Stress testing MongoDB
 - Performance benchmarking

 ### Features

 1. **Multi-threading** - each thread inserts documents in parallel.
-The generation speed of **1,000,000 documents** with an average content size is **7 seconds** (when using an i5-12600K processor or equivalent).
+The generation speed of **1,000,000 documents** with an average content size is **7 seconds** (with configuration: i5-12600K, DDR4 80GB, SSD 980 PRO 1TB).
 When generating more than 10,000,000 documents, the speed may decrease periodically.
 2. **Specify the number of threads** for data generation to adjust CPU load, **or set it to** <code>max</code> to utilize all available threads.
 3. Document distribution across threads considering the remainder.
 4. Generation with custom data schemas through the <code>generatingData</code> function.